Tip #209: Good Tenant Discount, or Bad Landlord Policy?

 The early payment discount may not be legal.
 In the eyes of the law, the discount is nothing more than a late fee in camouflage, and it may be subject to all the same restrictions — the amount cannot be excessive, and must bear a relationship to the actual out-of-pocket losses the landlord suffers if the rent is late.

-Rent discounts also have been challenged as discriminatory — penalizing those on government assistance or the poor, who are often minorities or families.
+While you may have followed all fair housing rules during the tenant screening process and accepted them as a resident, you could still be discriminating in other ways.
+Rent discounts have been challenged as discriminatory — penalizing those on government assistance or the poor, who are often minorities or families.

 There are less-risky options for collecting rent on time.
 Encouraging automatic withdrawals or electronic payments may be a safer strategy for landlords.